How to Backup and Restore MySQL Database in Linux

 Also Read: – Basic Facts about Linux Operating System

-In this article, we will learn simple use of mysqldump utility such as taking database backups in the .sql format for archive format.
+In this article, we will learn the simple use of mysqldump utility such as taking database backups in the .sql format for archive format.
 Also, we will learn about various options for it.
 The mysqldump command can also generate output in CSV, XML, and other delimited text format.

 Options for taking MySQL database Backup in Linux

 We have many options for taking database backups using mysqldump utility.
-Here we use few options from them for creating backup files in the .sql format for more options you can read MySQL reference manual.
-Here we use database name “manisha” for creating backups as an example.
+Here we use a few options from them for creating backup files in the .sql format for more options you can read MySQL reference manual.
+Here we use the database name “manisha” for creating backups as an example.
 So, let’s start here how this is done in Linux.

 Note: – All the Commands are executed on the root user.
 If you use local user for this then simply add sudo in all the commands.